tmarquespt/ip-scriptum/README.md

 We welcome contributions to IP SYMPHONY!
 If you have suggestions, bug reports, or contributions, please feel free to open an issue or a pull request.

 ## Support
-For support, please open an issue on the GitHub repository or contact [Support Contact Information].
+For support, please open an issue on the GitHub repository

 ## AppSeed
 IP SYMPHONY uses [Django Soft Design](https://appseed.us/product/soft-ui-design/django/) - **Django** Starter provided by **[AppSeed](https://appseed.us/)**